What do many tenants have in common? They think they don’t need renters insurance.

 When should the landlord ask their tenant to get renters insurance?

 Your lease agreement can include a mandatory clause to get renters insurance.
 Ideally, the requirement should be brought up during the initial stages of the tenant screening process.
 Doing this allows you to “weed out” tenants who may not be willing to buy renters insurance.

-If the lease has already started, you can require your tenant to buy renters insurance when they renew their lease.
-Be sure to speak to a property management company about your state’s laws on the maximum coverage you can require.
+If the lease has already started, you can require your tenant to buy renters insurance when they renew their lease (here is a lease renewal guide for you).
+Be sure to speak to a single-family property management company about your state’s laws on the maximum coverage you can require.

 Renters insurance protects your tenants from personal property losses and liability claims.
 While it primarily protects them, it also protects you.
 As a landlord, it is your responsibility to ensure that your tenants are safe.
 However, despite your best efforts, some situations are unforeseeable.
 In these situations, renters insurance would be a worthwhile investment for your tenants.